-Ethel Sennhauser is the World Bank Acting Vice President for the South Asia Region.
-She has held the position since April 1, 2018.
+Ethel Sennhauser is the Director Strategy and Operations for the South Asia Region.

 In managing the World Bank’s engagement in South Asia to end extreme poverty and boost shared prosperity, Ethel leads relations with Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
 She oversees lending operations and Trust-Funded projects worth more than $10 billion a year.